 3. Transplantation of Human Organ Act of 1994

 Under Section 2(e) of The Transplantation of Human Organs Act, 1994, a deceased person means a person in whom there is a permanent disappearance of all evidence of life, by reason of brain stem death or in a cardio-pulmonary sense.
-However the legal inconsistency occurs in light of other two Indian legislation on death which were framed prior to the Transplantation of Human Organs Act (14).
-The section 46 of Indian Penal Code states - “the word death denotes death of a human being unless the contrary appears from the context”(15) whereas Section 2 (b) of the Registration of Birth and Death Act, 1969, defines death as "death" means the permanent disappearance of all evidence of life at any time after live-birth has taken place (16).
+However the legal inconsistency occurs in light of other two Indian legislation on death which were framed prior to the Transplantation of Human Organs Act (22 ).
+The section 46 of Indian Penal Code states - “the word death denotes death of a human being unless the contrary appears from the context”(23) whereas Section 2 (b) of the Registration of Birth and Death Act, 1969, defines death as "death" means the permanent disappearance of all evidence of life at any time after live-birth has taken place24.
 Both these do not make brain stem death as a criterion for death.
 As a result, a person whose brain stem is dead and whose breathing is supported by a ventilator could be considered to be alive under this Act as in ‘brain stem dead ’not all evidence of life has been lost with a beating heart and other functioning systems.’
 It becomes even more complicated when there is a pregnant woman with viable foetus who is declared brain dead.
 Life as a term of definition can mean life of a cell, tissue, an organ or of a person as a whole.
 Oxford dictionary defines life as, ‘The condition that distinguishes animals and plants from inorganic matter, including the capacity for growth, reproduction, functional activity, and continual change preceding death.’

 The other technical question that arises is, if the family says no to donation and the doctors withdraw the ventilation, would it be necessary to certify brain death as laid down by the Transplant law that requires four different doctors to declare brain death twice at 6 hours apart.
 Will the same rigorous method need to be applied in such certification if there was no organ donation?